Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 Strong Education and Laughs

 Another anime cliché provided is fanservice, particularly with muscles.
-In one of the main character Akemi's sake, she has...the best appropriate way to describe it "muscle fever" whenever Machio or any muscular man in the gym flexes or poses.
+In one of the episodes, Akemi has "muscle fever" whenever Machio or any muscular man in the gym flexes or poses.
 Some would expect something obvious out of the female characters as well.
-True, there are a couple episodes where the girls wear swimsuits, including at an idol competition.
-Thankfully, the female fanservice is toned down and focuses more on the education and laughs in the anime when comparing to the manga.
+True, there are a couple of episodes where the girls wear swimsuits, including at an idol competition.
+Thankfully, the female fanservice is toned down and focuses more on the education and laughs in the anime when compared to the manga.

 Detailed and Colorful Animation